 - Enter proxy type (HTTP/SOCKS5), host, and port

-- Add username/password if authentication is required
+- Add username/password if the proxy requires authentication

 - Create URL patterns to use this proxy only for specific sites

-Method 4: Per-Profile Proxy with Antidetect Browsers
+Method 4: Per-Profile Proxies with Send.win

 How Send.win Handles Per-Profile Proxies